 To talk to a Responsible Adult…

-In the first instance, calling Daniel on 020 3411 4445 is the quickest way to get started.
+In the first instance, calling me, Daniel O’Neill on 020 3411 4445 is the quickest way to get started.

 Call +44 2034114445 if you’re outside the UK, or use any of these contact methods if you’d like to call using VoIP or video calling.

-If you prefer, complete this form to contact both Daniel and Georgiana and we’ll get back to you
+If you prefer, complete this form and I’ll get back to you